 The Fayetteville Film Prize

-This exciting and unique competition begins with your idea and will culminate in a fun pitch event held at the Fayetteville Film Fest on OCTOBER 5, 2019, where participants will be given 5 minutes to pitch their best film idea to a panel of judges made up of industry professionals, with the opportunity to receive feedback in a friendly and constructive environment.
-The winner of the FAYETTEVILLE FILM PRIZE will receive a cash prize of $2000 to enable them to execute their film.
-You will have 10 months to shoot your film in Northwest Arkansas and the finished film will screen at the Fayetteville Film Fest.
+The 2023 FAYETTEVILLE FILM PRIZE is back LIVE and IN PERSON!
+The winner of the annual FAYETTEVILLE FILM PRIZE will receive a cash prize of $2000 to enable them to execute their film.
+They will have 10 months to shoot their film in Northwest Arkansas and the finished film will screen at the following Fayetteville Film Fest.

 HOW MUCH DOES IT COST TO ENTER THE COMPETITION?

 IS THERE A DEADLINE TO ENTER THE COMPETITION?

 First, you hit the button above to register for the pitch contest.
 Fill out the form and pay the submission fee and you are all set.
 But do it BEFORE Thursday, October 20th at midnight.
 Then, start honing a 3 minute pitch for your brilliant film idea.
 On Saturday, October 22, at the festival venue in downtown Fayetteville, there will be a preliminary round where you will have 3 minutes to pitch your idea to two industry judges.
 You'll get instant feedback on your pitch.
 Judges will choose 3 of the best pitches from the preliminary rounds.
 If you make it to the finals, you'll have the opportunity to pitch in front of a live audience in primetime on Saturday evening.
 The winner will be announced at the awards ceremony after the closing night film Saturday night!